Trinity-data-store/Trinity/README.md

 # md-trie

 Note: this repo is still under development.
-I have not yet cleaned it yet and written documentation.
+I have not yet cleaned it or written documentation for function calls.
 Some code might be outdated.
-For sample queries, please see: md-trie/libmdtrie/bench/osm_dataset_bench.cpp
+For queries, please see: md-trie/libmdtrie/bench/osm_dataset_bench.cpp
-email ziming.mao@yale.edu if you have any questions.

 ### Building